Child & Family Services

 - Work with your mental health professional to gather the necessary paperwork for qualification

-Services can be designed to improve your child's behavior and functioning within the family, school and community.
+Services are designed to improve your child’s well-being, behavior, and functioning within the family, school and community.
 There are a variety of community services available.
-They may include in-home people who will help you with your child's behaviors, provide individual and/or family counseling and parenting education.
-Other Services may be used depending on your child's specific needs.
+These services may include in-home supports that will help you with your child’s behaviors, individual and/or family counseling and parenting education.
+Other services may be recommended depending on your child’s specific needs.

 Child Welfare Services